--- ---Introduction to the BDFPA--------

 The British Drug Free Powerlifting Association was formed in 1989 with the express purpose of providing an alternative National platform for Drug Free Competition at a time when the use of Performance Enhancing Drugs was rife and unchecked in the associations of that era.
 Little has changed, despite proud claims within other organisations.
-In 2014 it celebrated its 25th year as the BDFPA (formerly called the BPA).
+In 2014 we celebrated our 25th year as the BDFPA (formerly called the BPA).
 It is our view that our Association is needed as much today as ever before.

 The BDFPA’s commitment to combatting drugs in sport see it as the only body recognised and affiliated to The Army, Navy and Royal Air Force Powerlifting Associations.